Apply for fundingPrint guide

 - What does your organisation do and who are the beneficiaries?
 (2-3 sentences)

 - Give two recent examples of the organisation’s work that have made you proud and why.

 - What do you want to achieve with our funding?

-- What do we need to fund to make it happen?
+- What work do you need us to fund to make it happen?